oracle-livelabs/database/video-on-demand-with-nosql-database/setup-environment/setup-environment.md

 }
 </copy>
 ```
-In the next labs we are going to be running application code and we need an
+ALso in one of our next labs we are going to be running application code and we need an
 instance to run that from.
-We will run this application using Cloud Shell
+We will run that application using Cloud Shell
-using another way called delegation token
+with a delegation token.

 ```
 <copy>